dhis2/dhis2-docs/src/sysadmin/installation.md

 ### PostgreSQL performance tuning { #install_postgresql_performance_tuning }

 Tuning PostgreSQL is required to achieve a high-performing system but is optional in terms of getting DHIS2 to run.
-PostgreSQL is configured and tuned through the *postgresql.conf* file which can be edited like
-this:
+The various settings can be specified in the `postgresql.conf` configuration file or, preferably, in a specific file in the `conf.d` directory.
+The settings is based on allocating 8 GB RAM to PostgreSQL and should be adjusted accordingly to the environment.

 ```sh
 sudo nano /etc/postgresql/12/main/postgresql.conf
 ```

-and set the following properties:
+Set the following properties.

 ```properties
 max_connections = 200